 Experience Food From World-Renowned Chefs

 You might never get the chance to dine at LA, Sydney and Melbourne’s top restaurants but during Restaurant Month, the chefs are coming to you!
 The Chef Dining Series every Wednesday will see top chefs unleash their culinary brilliance on Auckland.
-Matt Wilkinson of Melbourne’s Pope Joan is teaming up with Odettes’ Josh Kucharik to unveil a preview of Pope Joan’s new menu via 12 courses, while Barbados-born Sydney chef Paul Carmichael of Japanese restaurant Momofuku is stepping into the kitchen with The Grove’s Michael Dearth and Ben Bayly.
+Matt Wilkinson of Melbourne’s Pope Joan is teaming up with Odettes’ Josh Kucharik to unveil a preview of Pope Joan’s new menu via 12 courses, while Barbados-born Sydney chef Paul Carmichael of Japanese restaurant Momofuku is stepping into the kitchen with The Grove’s Michael Dearth.
 You’ll also find Melbourne restaurant legend and TV personality Guy Grossi with Josh Emett, and awarded American chef Nancy Silverton is embarking on a sharing style menu with Chris Law of Soul Bar.
 Prepare your taste buds and get your tickets.

 Learn From The Best At The Social Kitchen Theatre